Wild Geese II: Production

-The original film had not been particularly popular in the US but performed better around the world.
-In April 1984 Richard Burton and Scott Glenn were announced as stars.
+The original film had not been particularly popular in the US, but performed better around the world.
+In April 1984, Richard Burton and Scott Glenn were announced as stars.
 Roger Moore was asked to reprise his role from the first film, but did not like the sequel's script.
 Lewis Collins claimed he was originally signed to play Haddad due to a contract with producer Euan Lloyd but the role went to the American Scott Glenn.

-Burton said after making the film he intended "to retire again for at least six months".
-In August 1984, a week before filming was to begin, Burton died of a heart attack at his home in Geneva.
+Burton said after making the film, he intended "to retire again for at least six months".
+In August 1984, a week before filming was to begin, Burton died of an intracerebral haemorrhage at his home in Geneva.
 Producer Euan Lloyd had just visited him: "He looked tan and healthy and had just passed his physical examination for the film after a nice holiday in Switzerland".
 Burton was replaced by Edward Fox.

-In January 1985, Thorn EMI split the cost of a five-picture £38 million slate of films they had made, including Dream Child, A Passage to India, Morons from Outer Space, The Holcroft Covenant and Wild Geese 2.
+In January 1985, Thorn EMI split the cost of a five-picture, £38 million slate of films they had made, including Dream Child, A Passage to India, Morons from Outer Space, The Holcroft Covenant, and Wild Geese 2.

-The film opens with a dedication to the previous film's lead actor Richard Burton, followed by a brief summary of that film.

-Then-77-year-old Laurence Olivier, who portrayed Rudolf Hess, was in poor health during filming requiring a nurse to accompany him during production.
+The film opens with a dedication to the previous film's lead actor, Richard Burton, followed by a brief summary of that film.
+Then-77-year-old Laurence Olivier, who portrayed Rudolf Hess, was in poor health during filming, requiring a nurse to accompany him during production.
 He was also beginning to suffer with memory problems.
 Edward Fox recalled him labouring for hours on his one long speech.
-Ingrid Pitt, who acted in the film but didn't have any scenes with him, did have dinner with Olivier during the production and described him as "very old and frail by this time but very gallant".
+Ingrid Pitt, who acted in the film but did not have any scenes with him, did have dinner with Olivier during the production, and described him as "very old and frail by this time, but very gallant".
 Hess's son Wolf Rudiger Hess said afterwards that Olivier's likeness of his father was "uncannily accurate".

 Patrick Stewart appears in a small role as a Russian general.
-By his own admission, he only took the role to pay for much needed home repairs.
+By his own admission, he only took the role to pay for much-needed home repairs.
 He felt his appearance was the biggest embarrassment of his career.